Courses

 • Stimulus to inter-disciplinarity.
 The research and training activities of any doctoral student should involve at least two pillars among those of interest for the doctoral program.

 • Mobility of students.
 It is considered a significant training activity for the doctoral program.
-Therefore, it will be constantly stimulated and valorised during the whole doctoral program with the priority involvement of the Universities and Institutions of the consortium, national and international.
+Therefore, it will be constantly stimulated and valorised during the whole doctoral program.

 Any other activities the Doctoral Committee states for the students year by year.

-Apart from the final year multi-disciplinary workshop, all educational events will take place during the first 18 months of the PhD course, leaving the final 18 months for the doctoral research project
+Apart from the annual multi-disciplinary workshop, all Curriculum events should take place during the first year, leaving more room for the doctoral research project and the mandatory period abroad (6 months even not consecutive) in the following two years.